 Prepare green onion and tomatoes, add to the plate with the chicken (put them on the same plate so they can be added in one fell swoop at the appropriate time.)

 Return sausage to the pot, add Cajun seasoning, salt, and pepper to taste (about a teaspoon of salt and 1/4 teaspoon of pepper) roux and broth, bring to a boil.
 Add rice and return to a boil.
-Cover with lid and turn down to a bare simmer.
+Cover with lid and turn down to a bare simmer; don’t lift the lid until you are ready to add the chicken.
 After 10 minutes, working very quickly, remove the lid and add in the chicken, green onion and tomatoes, along with any accumulated juices.

 Quickly turn the rice once from top to bottom, If it is a large pan, this may take two or three “scoops.”
 This is easiest done with a spatula.
 Do not worry about “mixing” in all the chicken, tomatoes and onions and getting them evenly incorporated.
 The longer the lid is off, the more heat is lost and the more you mess with the rice, the more chance there is that it will become gummy and/or starchy.
 The point, here, is to get the rice from the bottom of the pan to the upper portions.